-Funeral services for two killed in Amite triple homicide announced
+Funeral services for three killed in Amite triple homicide announced

 Latest Weather Blog

-Funeral services for two killed in Amite triple homicide announced
+Funeral services for three killed in Amite triple homicide announced

-AMITE — The funeral arrangements for an Amite mother and her son who were killed in a triple homicide were announced Saturday.
+AMITE — The funeral arrangements for the three people who were killed in a triple homicide were announced Saturday.

 The family of Rhonda Powell and Braylon Powell said the services will be held Thursday, Jan.
 23, 2025 at Cross Memorial Funeral Home in Amite.
 The funeral will begin at 11 a.m., followed by the burial at Mount Zion and Greater Refuge Temple Cemetery in Montpelier.